nekopy/Tokei/README.md

 - Rerun Setup-Tokei.bat any time you want to update settings.
 - run.bat is safe to run daily (it will detect same-day reports and offer: new report / overwrite today / cancel).
 - Reset-Tokei.bat is destructive; use it only when you want to wipe cache/output.

-## External data sources (read-only)

-Tokei reads from these external tools but does not modify them:

-- Hashi (Anki add-on)
-  - Reads hashi_exports/anki_stats_snapshot.json from your Anki profile
-  - If missing, Tokei warns and continues
-- AnkiMorphs (Anki add-on)
-  - Reads ankimorphs.db from your Anki profile
-  - If missing, Tokei warns and continues
-- GSM (Game Sentence Miner)
-  - Reads gsm.db (auto path uses %APPDATA%\GameSentenceMiner\gsm.db)
-  - If missing, Tokei warns and continues
-- Mokuro
-  - Reads volume-data.json from the configured path
-  - If missing, Tokei warns and continues

-## Notes

-- output_dir in config.json can be absolute or relative to the Tokei folder.
-- Theme previews are available as PNGs in samples/.
-- For fresh Anki stats, Anki must be running; Tokei triggers a Hashi export via http://127.0.0.1:8766/export before reading the file.
-- Toggl /me/time_entries may limit how far back it can query.
-Use toggl.baseline_hours to account for older time if needed.